boats come factory rigged with either a Mercury®

 is a specialized marine engine that uses components designed for

 marine use only.
-It is bolted/clamped to the boat's transom and turns to provide
+It is attached to the boat's transom and turns to provide

-sterndrive-powered boats a sleeker, cleaner look above the water line, though
+the inboard engine is enclosed entirely within the hull.
+This gives these boats a sleeker, cleaner look above the water line,

-also offer the familiarity and lower parts prices of an automotive-style engine,
+lot of low-end torque.
+Sterndrives also offer the familiarity and lower parts prices of an automotive-style engine but can

-an easy drain on many engines helps get the water out.
+easy drain on many engines that helps get the water out.

-An outboard has a higher power-to-weight ratio, meaning it is lighter than a sterndrive
+An outboard has a higher power-to-weight ratio—it's lighter than a sterndrive

 of similar performance capability.
-If you have a smaller, lighter tow vehicle,
+If you have a smaller tow vehicle,

 you can "pack more power" with an outboard.
 Outboards offer quicker acceleration